What Are the Laws For Online Solicitation of a Minor in Texas?

 What Are Possible Defenses Against Online Solicitation of a Minor in Houston, Texas?

 When facing allegations of online solicitation of a minor, your legal defense is paramount in securing your rights and freedom.
-A seasoned Houston sex crime lawyer will spearhead your defense strategy, aiming to pinpoint weaknesses in the prosecution’s case and cast doubt on their allegations.
+A seasoned Houston internet sex crimes lawyer will spearhead your defense strategy, aiming to pinpoint weaknesses in the prosecution’s case and cast doubt on their allegations.

 Understanding Your Defense Options